kartikvips/ftl/readme.md

-## FTL - faster than light
+## Media Player

 ### Background and Overview

-FTL is a 2d vanilla javascript game based on flappy bird that allows players to traverse obstacles to get to the finish line.

-Users can use the direction keys to move the object through the obstacle course and play multiple levels while collecting coins.
+Media player is based off of Windows Media Player from 2000.
+It will have custom audio visualizations based on the song frequency/amplitudes.

+Users can select songs from a short playlist, play, pause, scroll through, stop, and change the volume on the song.

 ### Functionality & MVP

-In FTL, users will be able to:
+In Media Player, users will be able to:

-- [ ] Use arrow keys to move the user object
+- [ ] Pick from list of songs to play
-- [ ] Hear background sound
+- [ ] Play a song
-- [ ] Traverse multiple levels
+- [ ] Pause a song
-- [ ] Collect coins to to increase score
+- [ ] Scroll through song position
-- [ ] Start, pause, restart, and reset the game
+- [ ] Stop a song

-In addition, this project will include:

-- [ ] An About modal describing the basic functionality
+- [ ] Change the volume on a song

 ### Wireframes